As part of the Bitwarden community, you have several ways to participate and contribute!

 Share thoughts, feelings, and experiences with us using a variety of channels.

-Glad to have a community of about 10,000 on the Bitwarden subreddit, lots of active users ready to help each other out.
+Glad to have a community of over 60,000 on the Bitwarden subreddit, lots of active users ready to help each other out.

 Feeling businesslike?
 We use LinkedIn to share news and hiring updates.